 For pre-proposals submitted using another system, please contact your pre-award analyst to discuss the pre-proposal cover sheet.
 This is an abbreviated version of the full internal routing sheet and does not require signatures.

 Electronic Proposal Submission

-Proposals submitted through other electronic systems can be routed electronically, or with the traditional paper internal routing sheet.
-In order to route electronically, PIs will need to enter proposal information into Cayuse even though the proposal will be submitted using a different mechanism.
-Otherwise, PIs should complete the internal routing form, collect departmental signatures and send the completed routing form and proposal documents to the ORS pre-award analyst assigned to that department.
+Proposals submitted through other electronic systems must be routed electronically.
+In order to route electronically, PIs will need to enter proposal information into Cayuse SP even though the proposal will be submitted using a different mechanism.

 The Office of Research Services has made staff assignments for each department, center and institute to assist researchers in preparing budgets as well as checking the final proposal for completeness and compliance with university and sponsor guidelines.

 Some sponsors limit the number of proposals that will be accepted from an institution.
 A proposal RFP will state specifically if it limits the number of submissions.
 Texas Tech manages all limited submissions through the OVPR.
 The OVPR maintains a list of limited submission opportunities.
 When a limit is imposed, the university will require a notice of intent from those interested in submitting a proposal in response to that particular request for proposal (RFP).
 If more notices are received than the institutional limit allows, an internal competition will be held.
 As with all proposals for sponsored projects, proposals for limited submission programs are not authorized to leave the university without review and approval from ORS.
 As with all proposals for sponsored projects, proposals for limited submission programs are not authorized to leave the university without review and approval from ORS.